Front and center of tomorrow's society – learn smarter, teach harder

-America is not the greatest economy in the world anymore (according to many international metrics like the World Economic Forum).
+The United States of America is desperately holding on to the “greatest economy in the world” title but many nations are on the rise to take the throne.
 Major shocks to our economic foundation such as the Great Recession, Iraq and Afghanistan wars, and better global competition have weakened our economic standing in the world.
 Many participants in the American economy rely on old strengths that are obsolete in today’s society.
 Other countries have caught up to American manufacturing, computer technologies, and a host of other products, services, and skills.
 However, like the state of basketball, a return to the chalkboard is needed to regain lost territory.

 American basketball post-Athens took a hard look in the mirror.
 Coaches from elementary and college levels took note of Team USA’s deficiencies and international players’ strengths.
 In response to the collective introspection, a structural change in the coaching of youth basketball transpired.
 For example, Fran Fraschilla stated:

 “One of the things I loved about the Olympics that could change the face of